 · Severe sore throat, headache, cough, or earache

 · Large amounts of nasal drainage which is not clear

 · Constant cough that makes child uncomfortable or disrupts class

-· yellow-crusted sores around nose or mouth; rash on other body parts, especially if other illness symptoms like fever.
-Please have doctor note regarding rashes, sores.
+· yellow-crusted sores around nose or mouth; rash on other body parts, especially if other illness symptoms, like fever.
+Please have doctor's note regarding rashes or sores.
 Do not send to school if rashes or boils have drainage that is contagious. (ringworm, poison ivy for example if not in drying stages)

 When in doubt call your child’s pediatrician for advice.